-Applications are available below.
+Links to applications for Phase 38 are available below.
 Qualifying agencies are urged to apply.
-All applicants must be represented at an Applicants Workshop.

 Applications & Forms

-EFSP Manual – The EFSP National Manual outlines Local Recipient Organization’s (LRO) responsibilities (p 33) and eligible/ineligible costs (p 58).
+EFSP Phase 35 Manual – The EFSP National Manual outlines Local Recipient Organization’s (LRO) responsibilities (p 33) and eligible/ineligible costs (p 58).